denis-korchagin95/fsmconv/README.md

 ## Features

-  1. Transform an NFA or an epsilon-NFA to a DFA
+  1. Transform a NFA or an epsilon-NFA to a DFA
   2. **(in development)** Minimization of DFA
-  3. **(in development)** Transform an epsilon-NFA to an NFA
+  3. **(in development)** Transform an epsilon-NFA to a NFA
   4. **(in development)** Unite many initial states of FSM to one in output FSM

 ## Installation